kiliantscherny/Fun-With-LEGO-data/README.md

 <h1 align="center">Fun with LEGO data</h1>
 <p align="center">Data Talks Club Data Engineering ZoomCamp final project <img src="images/Lego-Bricks-Stacked.png" alt="Stacked Lego Bricks" height="15" width="15"> by <a href="https://www.linkedin.com/in/kiliantscherny/"> Kilian Tscherny</a></p>

+## Quickstart
+>[!TIP]
+>Want to dive right in and see the dashboard?
+Here's the link: [Looker Studio dashboard](https://lookerstudio.google.com/reporting/77580abe-d941-4b1c-9a73-61b0b34bcb6c).
+>
+>Want to run this locally?
+Skip to that part here: [How to reproduce this project locally](#how-to-reproduce-this-project-locally).

 ## Introduction
-LEGO is one of my favourite things in the world.
-I've been playing with it since I was a child and I still enjoy it today.
-I've always been fascinated by the endless possibilities of building something new and unique with just a few bricks.
-I also love the idea of reusing and repurposing old bricks to create something new.
-This is why I chose to work with LEGO data for my final project in the Data Talks Club Data Engineering ZoomCamp.
+LEGO is one of my favourite toys in the world.
+Growing up, I was always spending much of my free time building sets or new creations, which to this day I still really enjoy.
+When it came to choosing a project for this course, LEGO was almost a no-brainer.

 Even better, there is a large LEGO fan community online and plenty of interesting data about the many products LEGO has released over the years.
+This project aims to explore some of this data and build a dashboard to visualize it.

 ## Data
 In this project I'm exploring a few different sources of data:
 1. Rebrickable's [database](https://rebrickable.com/downloads/) of LEGO sets, parts, themes and more – updated daily and published as CSVs
 2. Brick Insights, which offers a [Data Export](https://brickinsights.com/api/sets/export) via an API on interesting information like price, rating, number of reviews and more
+3. Some LEGO data from researchers at the Gdańsk University of Technology, which includes information about LEGO sets release dates and retail prices
-3. LEGO's own website, which can be scraped for additional information
+4. LEGO's own website, which can be scraped for additional information (note: the use of this was ultimately not included in the project, but I have kept any code related to this in this repository)

 ### Rebrickable
 There are 12 different tables in the Rebrickable database: